spiral/docs/orm/basics.md

 ORDER BY "user"."balance" DESC
 ```

-Note that ORM Selector will automatically assign **alias for associated table** which is singular model name ("user").
-You can read more about aliases [here] (loading.md).
+Note that the ORM Selector will automatically assign the **alias for associated table**, which is a singular model name ("user").
+You can learn more about aliases [here] (loading.md).

-> To find one record using normal where conditions, try variant `User::find()->where(...)->findOne()`
+> To find one record using normal where conditions, try the variant `User::find()->where(...)->findOne()`

 ## Modify Record
-Once you selected needed record (for example using `findByPK`) you can modify it's fields using same way as with any other DataEntity.
-To save your updates into database you have to run method `save()`, method returns false if model validations failed.
+Once you've selected the necessary record (for example using `findByPK`), you can modify it's fields using the same way as any other DataEntity.
+To save your updates into the database, you have to run the method `save()`.
+This method returns false if the model validations failed.

 ```php
 public function index()